 Telehealth also proved advantageous when used specifically with Māori populations in rural areas.
 A trial of telehealth was carried out in a Māori facilitated health centre in rural Gisborne where 88 percent of the trial participants were Māori (Telehealth Cutting Rural Health Barriers, 2012).
 Telemonitoring equipment was used by the participants and the data was sent directly to the health centre's nurse.
 The system allowed for secure, question and answer, online chat of which the clinic nurse was able to correspond in te reo Māori (Telehealth Cutting Rural Health Barriers, 2012).
-The nurse to practice in a way that is deemed culturally safe by the client.
+This is an important feature as it allows the nurse to practice in a way that is deemed culturally safe by the client.